xonq/mycotools/mycotools/USAGE.md

 ## Phylogenetic Analysis
 ### fa2tree.py
-`fa2tree.py` will input a fasta file, trim, and generate a tree either via job submission (`slurm` or `torque`) or immediate execution.
+`fa2tree.py` will input a fasta file or directory of fasta files, trim, and generate a tree either via job submission (`slurm` or `torque`) or immediate execution.

 e.g. Construct a tree from a fasta
 ```